jlepage/cfFramework/README.md

  - Add controller time cost on debug mode
  - Add route time cost on debug mode
  - Add simple cache for router.getFormatedURL

-## Changes for version 0.9
- - full IOC configuration on app parameters
- - getVersion() and getCopyrights() function on render
- - first public commit (yeah!)

 For a full list of changes, please see CHANGES.txt